Deer: Historic

 Deer had a central role in the ancient art, culture and mythology of various peoples including the Hittites, the ancient Egyptians, the Celts, the ancient Greeks, and certain East Asian cultures.
 For instance, the Stag Hunt Mosaic of ancient Pella, under the Kingdom of Macedonia (4th century BC), possibly depicts Alexander the Great hunting a deer with Hephaestion.
 In Japanese Shintoism, the sika deer is believed to be a messenger to the gods.
 In China, deer are associated with great medicinal significance; deer penis is thought by some in China to have aphrodisiac properties.
 Spotted deer are believed in China to accompany the god of longevity.
 Deer was the principal sacrificial animal for the Huichal Indians of Mexico.
 In medieval Europe, deer appeared in hunting scenes and coats-of-arms.
 Deer are depicted in many materials by various pre-Hispanic civilizations in the Andes.
+The Shawnees believed that deer possessed souls.

 The common male given name Oscar is taken from the Irish Language, where it is derived from two elements: the first, os, means "deer"; the second element, cara, means "friend".
 The name is borne by a famous hero of Irish mythology—Oscar, grandson of Fionn Mac Cumhail.
 The name was popularised in the 18th century by James Macpherson, creator of 'Ossianic poetry'.